 Cons of Salesforce

-• Higher costs for advanced functionality and enterprise-level solutions.
-You can find a detailed guide here to the best CRM platforms for enterprises.
+- Higher costs for advanced functionality and enterprise-level solutions.
+You can find a detailed guide here to the best enterprise CRM platforms.

 Pricing